es-ude/elastic-ai.creator/docs/creator/ir.md

 -   support for static type checking and custom data types

--   extension or creation of new node and edge types with minimal boilerplate code
+-   extension or creation of new node and edge types with little boilerplate code

 -   easy inspection of the underlying data